Food can be fast. It can be easy to prepare. A lot of it can even come ready to

 Lodging at the Inn and Cottages is available 7 days a week.

-Friday 5-24: Beer-battered Trout with horseradish coleslaw.
+Friday 12-6: Grilled Sock-Eye salmon with triple reduction basil cream.
 Tempura battered Cod.
 Ginger Cod

 Food can be fast.
 It can be easy to prepare.
 A lot of it can even come ready to serve, delivered by the big blue and white trucks.
 But it's hard for food to be really good if it is fast and easy at the same time.
 To make really good food you need to slow down, get involved and follow two basic principles.
 We've tried very hard to follow these principles since we opened our bright red doors in June of 1998 and they seem to be working.